ministryofjustice/itpolicycontent/content/confluence/enterprise/public-key-infrastructure-policy.md

 1. The Registration Authority (RA) shall identify, validate and authorise PKI Customers, i.e. organisations that are permitted to make certificate signing requests of the PKI Service.
 The RA shall also identify, validate and authorise nominated representatives of the PKI Customer, i.e. individuals who are authorised to represent the PKI Customer in respect of the PKI Services.
 Authorisation will be dependent upon a mutual agreement between the Authority and the PKI Customer specifying the conditions for registration.
 This may be in the form of a Memo of Understanding or a formal contract.
 2. Subordinate Registration Authorities, i.e. those that register entities at a lower level in the trust authority than the root, must comply with any obligations set by the root authority, including the right of the root authority to audit compliance.
-3. Identity validation shall comply, where possible, with HMG Good Practice Guide 45 (Identity Proofing and Verification of an Individual) \[Ref.20\] and Good Practice Guide 46 (Organisational Identity) \[Ref.21\].
+3. Identity validation shall comply, where possible, with HMG Good Practice Guide 45 (Identity Proofing and Verification of an Individual) and Good Practice Guide 46 (Organisational Identity).
 4. A Registration Authority shall register each authorised organisation requesting certificates for subordinate CAs.
 On registration, the Registration Authority shall ensure that the registered party is provided with the Certificate Policy of the required service.
 The registered party shall provide a Certificate Practice Statement in response.
 5. The PKI Customer shall at all times have at least two nominated representatives registered with the RA that can act on behalf of the Customer and are authorised to submit CSRs, CRRs and perform other formal tasks.
 6. The PKI Customer must notify the RA when any of their nominated representatives are no longer authorised to access the services.
 Individuals will become unauthorised if their security clearance is expired or revoked, if their employment is terminated, if they are under investigation for malpractice, or if they no longer work on the MoJ account.
 7. The RA must notify the appropriate Crypto Custodian for potential escalation in respect of the incidents specified at para 2.4.3.6 or any other relevant security incident.
 8. Certificates issued to PKI Customers must be revoked when the business relationship is ended.
 It may be permitted to transfer ownership of certificates in some cases where responsibility is transferred to another party, e.g. contract novation, but each case must be individually agreed with the MoJ Crypto Custodian.
-9. Auditing and accounting of RA functions must be carried out in accordance with HMG Good Practice Guide 13 \[Ref.3\].
-The integrity and confidentiality of accounting logs must maintained to British Standard BS 10008 \[Ref.19\] as appropriate for legal admissibility of evidence, in the event that disputes need to be heard in a court of law.
+9. Auditing and accounting of RA functions must be carried out in accordance with HMG Good Practice Guide 13.
+The integrity and confidentiality of accounting logs must maintained to British Standard BS 10008 as appropriate for legal admissibility of evidence, in the event that disputes need to be heard in a court of law.
 10. For online submission of CSR and CRR the RA shall use two-factor authentication to authenticate and authorise enrolled users.
 11. The CSR/CRR form shall have fields for all mandatory information and attachment of a public key in PKCS\#10 format.
 12. The CSR/CRR shall be approved by one person (e.g. ComSO) and actioned by another (e.g. Crypto Custodian), except in cases where this process is automated.
 For automated process, e.g. automated generation of device certificates for EUCS client devices, the MoJ Crypto Custodian and ComSo must approve the automation process.